US says Europe needs diversity from Russian energy supplies

 Hungarian Minister of Foreign Affairs and Trade Peter Szijjarto, right, welcomes US Secretary of Energy Rick Perry at the Ministry of Foreign Affairs and Trade in Budapest, Hungary, Tuesday, Nov.
 13, 2018.
 (Lajos Soos/MTI via AP)

-U.S. Energy Secretary Rick Perry says Europe needs to diversify its energy supplies to cut its dependency on Russia.
+Europe needs to diversify its energy supplies to cut its dependency on Russia, U.S. Energy Secretary Rick Perry said Tuesday.

 Continue Reading Below

-Perry said Tuesday in Hungary that Russia needs to be prevented from using "energy as a coercive weapon," like when it sometimes temporarily cuts winter gas supplies affecting mostly eastern Europe.
+Perry, on a visit to Hungary, said that Russia needs to be prevented from using "energy as a coercive weapon," like when it sometimes temporarily cuts winter gas supplies affecting mostly eastern Europe.

 Perry also said the United States has "the perfect right" to maintain sanctions on Russia related to its annexation of the Crimean peninsula from Ukraine.